- Latin America

 3. Keep Options Open During Research

 Consider many different countries and options for teaching English abroad, especially in the beginning while you are conducting your research.
-There will be many countries you realize to be unrealistic options for various reasons like educational requirements, competitiveness of the market, visa laws, etc.
+There will be many countries you realize to be unrealistic options for various reasons like educational requirements, the competitiveness of the market, visa laws, etc.

 4. Consider Summer Camp Positions